-The SC418 chassis includes a control panel on the handle of the chassis to control the system.
-The control panel on the provides you with system monitoring and control.
+The SC848E16-R1K62B chassis includes a front control panel on the chassis which controls the system.
+This control panel on the SuperServer 8047R-7JRFT provides you with system monitoring and control.
 LEDs indicate system power, HDD activity, network activity, system overheat and power supply failure.
 A main power button and a system reset button are also included.